 This article is here to explain everything in plain English and share actionable tips with you on how to write strong thesis statements for your academic papers.

 Definition of thesis is simple:

 It’s a sentence or two at the end of the introduction to your paper that explains a central claim you’ll discuss and prove in each of the following paragraphs.

-Do not confuse thesis statements with introductions!
-A thesis closes your introduction rather than substitutes it.
+Do not confuse thesis statements with introductions, as most students asking how to start an essay do!
+An essay thesis closes your introduction rather than substitutes it.
 Hook readers first, then introduce your topic, and only then state a thesis.

-- A topic.
-Tell readers about the focus of your essay.
+A topic.
+Tell readers about the focus of your informative essay.